lunovanas/english-for-designers/04-experience/index.md

 Hi, I’m Anastasiia Lunova

-I’m a brand designer.
-My goal is to combine design, marketing, and psychology to bring my client’s brand to life.
+I’m a curious and open-minded person who loves designing brands and getting new experiences.

 ![Photo of me with headphones at work.](images/photo1.jpg)